 The Company has securities lending agreements with its custodian.
 Under these agreements, the custodian may lend securities from the Company's portfolio to other institutions, as approved by the Company, for periods of time.
-In addition to a fee, the Company receives collateral which exceeds the market value of the loaned securities, which is retained by the Company until the underlying security has been returned to the

-Company.
-In the event that any of the loaned securities are not returned to the custodian, at its option the custodian may either restore to the Company securities identical to the loaned securities or it will pay to the Company the value of the collateral up to but not exceeding the market value of the loaned securities on the date on which the loaned securities were to have been returned ("Valuation Date") to the custodian.
-If the collateral is not sufficient to allow the custodian to pay such market value to the Company, the custodian shall indemnify the Company only for the difference between the market value of the securities and the value of such collateral on the Valuation Date.
-As a result, there is no significant exposure to credit risk associated with this securities lending agreement.
+The custodian receives collateral which exceeds the market value of the loaned securities.
+In the event that any of the loaned securities are not returned to the custodian, at its option the custodian may either restore to the Company securities identical to the loaned securities or it will pay to the Company the value of the collateral up to but not exceeding the market value of the loaned securities on the date on which the loaned securities were to have been returned ("Valuation Date") to the custodian shall indemnify the Company only for the difference between the market value of the securities and the value of such collateral on the Valuation Date.
+As a result, there is no significant exposure to credit risk associated with these securities lending agreements.

-At December 31, 2018 the Company had loaned securities with a fair value of \$2,999,001 (2017 - \$2,781,692) and received approximately \$3,081,416 (2017 - \$2,868,850) in collateral.
+At December 31, 2019 the Company had loaned securities with a fair value of \$3,581,738 (2018 - \$2,999,001) and received approximately \$3,680,099 (2018 - \$3,081,416) in collateral.